fmborghino/sm-contribute-player/Readme.md

 What's going on here?
 =====================

-A dotjs script to play your sweepstakes games at [SurveyMonkey Contribute](https://contribute.surveymonkey.com/home).
+A js script to play your sweepstakes games at [SurveyMonkey Contribute](https://contribute.surveymonkey.com/home).

 Turns out you can accumulate a lot of games, and playing them